Dan1116/TIL/Python/Python.md

 * access information in a consistent manner
 * add layers of complexity
 * like functions, classes are a mechanism for decomposition and abstraction in programming

+# How to evaluate efficiency of programs
+* measure with a timer
+* count the operations
+* abstract notion of order of growth